 "After several months of recovery, My wonderful husband Scott would set my scope out on the front porch and I would go out, balancing myself on my walker.
 I was all bundled up, especially my head, since I was as bald as could be from the chemo, I would gaze as long as I could, thoroughly enjoying myself.
 When I was going through radiation I'd still go out at night to observe.
 The radiation so irritated my leg, I had to forego the brace and use crutches.
 One Sunday morning I just got up, grabbed my cane, and started walking."

 Roseann is so strong and persistent!
 Last August she had a small tumor removed from her lung, and she told me that it still didn't keep her from her passion for observing, even though she had limited movement in her arms.

 "You bet!
 I'll always have a grand time amidst the night winds, kitties, crickets, and other country critters, totally absorbed in the sheer splendor of observing.
 Be it something I've seen many a time or for the very first time.
 It's what I do."

 Roseann has described why we all love the art of stargazing - wouldn't you agree?
 At time of writing I recieved a message from Roseann's friend who has informed me that Roseann's cancer has returned.
 We all wish her a prompt and total recovery and hope to see her at the next starparty.
-By the way, read this list for the nearest astronomy club in your area.

 Author: Lydia Lousteaux